 I'm scrolling through my recent iMessages.
-One is from a friend explaining which of my old friends from school she is currently in bed with.
-Another is just a thread of those memes where someone finds someone on Facebook called, let's say, Trudy Knight, and private messages them to say, "with a little bit of luck, we can make it Trudy Knight."
+One is from a friend explaining which of my old schoolmates she is currently in bed with.
+Another is just a thread of those memes where someone finds someone on Facebook called, let's say, Trudy Knight, and private messages them to say, "with a little bit of luck, we can make it Trudy Knight".
 But as far back as 14 messages down, they are all from women.

-It's not that I am not interested in "boy things."
-I got into football later than most, but I have a lot of other male-friendly ephemeral interests: television, graphic novels, gambling, hip-hop, and, crucially, girls.
+It's not that I am not interested in boy things.
+I got into football later than most, but I have a lot of other male-friendly ephemeral interests: US television, graphic novels, gambling, hip-hop and, crucially, girls and that.
 I enjoy making puerile jokes, I enjoy getting so drunk I loudly sing "Dakota" by the Stereophonics on my way home.
-I really think I have all the makings of the modern man.
+I really think I have all the makings of a modern lad.

 It's not even that I'm bad at being friends with men.
 I have a couple of extremely close male friends, ones I've lived with, whom I see all the time and would, in the words of Rihanna, text in a crisis.
-I also just don't know how to make new male friends.
-I can't think of any moment in my adult life in which I have been to the bar with just the guys.
-Since I was at school, I've always been that way—I would have one or two close male friends, and then loads of female ones.
+I also I just don't know how to make new male friends.
+I can't think of any moment in my adult life in which I have been to the pub with just the lads.
+Since I was at school, I've always been that way - I would have one or two close male friends, and then loads of female ones.

 I don't really understand how you're supposed to do it.
 How does man-on-man friendship happen?
 Let's take my friend Iain from work.
 I really like Iain, I'd like to see more of him.
 But what am I going to do, ask him out for dinner?
-"Hi Iain, have you heard about that new small plates place, let's do Friday at 8—or I can just cook for us if you like?
+"Hi Iain, have you heard about that new small plates place in Clapton, let's do Friday at 8 - or I can just cook for us if you like?
 Then maybe we can watch Anomalisa afterwards?"
 Iain's going to politely decline and remind me he has a girlfriend.
-The guy alternative of all that is just to go to the bar.
+The bloke alternative of all that is just to go to the pub.
 But what are you supposed to do there?
-After one drink with a female friend, I feel like we could delve into the minutiae of my life and their life, the axes on which our relationships and fears settle.
-We can gossip relentlessly about who's been sticking what up who, the break-ups, the new relationships: then analyze it like it was a political reshuffle and I'm Robert Peston and they're Laura Kuenssberg.
+After one drink with a female friend, I feel we could delve into the minutiae of my life and their life, the axes on which our relationships and fears settle.
+We can gossip relentlessly about who's been sticking what up who, the break-ups, the new relationships: then analyse it like it was a political reshuffle and I'm Robert Peston and they're Laura Kuenssberg.

 I like the way my female friends live their lives like adventurers rather than line-managers.